Mission Statement and Values

 As we educate our students, we value hard work, innovation, impact, collaboration, integrity, and risk taking.

 The School of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-This organization has been evaluating the practice of business schools for 90 years.
+This organization has been evaluating the practice of business schools for over 90 years.
 AACSB accreditation represents the highest standard of achievement for business schools worldwide.
 Being AACSB-accredited means a business school is able to continuously pass a strict set of standards that are designed to ensure quality.
 Learn more about our AACSB Accreditation.

 About the School